vman-tool/vman3-documentation/docs/User-Manual/Dashboard.md

 ![Dashboard image 1](./img/dashboard/downloadbutton.jpg)

-Simply clicking the donwload button once will automatically intiate the donwnload from the system serves to the your computer.
+Clicking the download button once automatically initiates the download from the system servers to the computer.